 (e) Geometry and phonons.
-Geometry optimization using the PBE-revD3BJ method yields a geometry and unit cell parameters for C1 in good agreement with its XRD-determined13,17 structure, with a mean unsigned error of 2.0%.
+Geometry optimization using the PBE-revD3BJ method yields a geometry and unit cell parameters for C1 in good agreement with its XRD-determined29 structure, with a mean unsigned error of 2.0% (details in Figure S1 in SI).
 The same method gives IR spectra in good accord with experiment (cf. section (b)).
-The vibrational structures of C1 and 1 are very similar, with small differences (<10%) only at energies below 400 cm-1, as illustrated by a comparison of their phonon band structures (Figure 6).
+Vibrational structures of C1 and 1 are very similar, with small differences (<10%) only at energies below 400 cm-1, as illustrated by a comparison of their phonon band structures (Figure 6; full phonon band structure of C1 can be found in Figure S5).
 The ZGR value at 0 K was determined to be -0.27 eV for C1 and -0.28 eV for 1.